fleek-network/fleek-network-docs/guides/Node Operators/managing-the-key-store.md

 title: Managing the keystore
 slug: managing-the-keystore
 date: 2023-11-14T12:00:00Z
-description: The following will guide you through some of the fundamentals to help understand how to manage the key store at the very basics, and help you persist the key store identity, in any supported system you’re migrating to.
+description: The following will guide you through some of the fundamentals to help understand how to manage the key store at the very basics, and help you persist the key store identity, in any supported system you’re migrating to
 category: Tutorial
 tags:
 - guide